 Ring and module theory;

 Algebraic geometry/number theory;

-For the second half of 2022, we will be trialling a different structure for the APAC seminars.
+For the second half of 2022, we are trialling a different structure for the APAC seminars.
 All seminars will be approximately 50 minutes in length and they will be a "What is...?" style seminar.
-A "What is...?" seminar is a seminar in which the speaker has to give a talk which is structure around a title of the form "What is ...?".
+A "What is...?" seminar is a seminar in which the speaker has to give a talk which is structured around a title of the form "What is ...?".
 Examples of possible talk titles include "What is a hyperbolic group?", "What is the von Neumann conjecture?", "What is a Kac algebra?"...